Pleasant Valley's Boleyn wins Spartan Invitational; PV boys and girls each take 3rd

 "Just running with them and using them to make myself run faster is really awesome.
 It was really fun to run with them.
 Then leaving it all out there the last half-mile, giving it everything I've got, if I came out with a win, then I would, and I came out winning, which was really nice."

-Led by Verde, sixth-place Alyx Woodley and ninth-place Ele Wharton, the Dragons won the team title with 57 points.
+Led by Verde, sixth-place Alyx Woodley — whose father, Andy, attended Davenport Assumption when his father coached football at St. Ambrose — and ninth-place Ele Wharton, the Dragons won the team title with 57 points.
 Naperville North led by sophomore twin sisters Shania (third place, 19:07) and Rianna (fourth, 19:14) Tandon placed second with 63 points.
 Pleasant Valley was third with 69; Dubuque Senior, fourth at last year's Class 4A state meet, placed fourth with 87; and Edina, Minnesota, was fifth with 92 points.

 Sophomore Brynn Edgin (19:36) added a seventh-place finish for the Spartans, who also got top-20 finishes from Selah Flanigan and Vivian McCombs